Jan. 6 'heroes' honored for defending Capitol from Trump mob - NewsBreak

 In bestowing Congress' highest honor, Pelosi praised the heroes for “courageously answering the call to defend our democracy in one of the nation’s darkest hours.”

 Senate Republican leader Mitch McConnell said: “Thank you for having our backs.
-Thank you for saving our country."
+Thank you for saving our country.
+Thank you for not only being our friends, but our heroes.”

-But showing the raw political and emotional fallout from the violent insurrection and its aftermath, representatives of the family of fallen officer Brian Sicknick declined to shake hands with the Republican leaders, snubbing McConnell's outstretched palm.
+But showing the raw political and emotional fallout from the insurrection and its aftermath, representatives of one of the medal recipients - the family of fallen officer Brian Sicknick - declined to shake hands with the Republican leaders, snubbing McConnell's outstretched palm.

-Sicknick's mother had personally lobbied House GOP leader Kevin McCarthy and other Republican leaders for the formation of an independent commission to investigate the Capitol attack, or when that failed, to support the House investigative panel.
-Both McConnell and McCarthy voted against the independent commission, and McCarthy has railed against the House panel as a partisan political exercise.

-Metropolitan Police Chief Robert Contee said for some officers Tuesday was their first visit to the Capitol since that horrific day, a scene filled with the clanking sound of metal poles being wielded as weapons, “the air still thick" with chemical sprays as officers were assaulted by the mob of Trump supporters.
+Metropolitan Police Chief Robert Contee said for some officers Tuesday was their first time visiting the Capitol since that horrific day, a scene filled with the clanking sound of metal steel flag poles being wielded as weapons, “the air still thick" with chemical sprays as officers were assaulted by the mob of Trump supporters.

-“Many of us still carry the mental, physical and emotional scars,” Contee said of the city police officers who rushed in as the U.S. Capitol Police were overrun by the mob.
+“Many of us still carry the mental, physical and emotional scars,” Contee said.

 The ceremony at the Capitol comes as Democrats, just weeks away from losing their House majority, race to finish a nearly 18-month investigation of the insurrection.

-Without support from GOP leadership, Democrats led the bipartisan probe with two Republicans and vowed to uncover the details of the attack, which came as Trump tried to overturn his election defeat and encouraged his supporters to “fight like hell” in a rally just before the congressional certification.
+Without support from GOP leadership, Democrats and just two Republicans have led the probe and vowed to uncover the details of the attack, which came as Trump tried to overturn his election defeat and encouraged his supporters to “fight like hell” in a rally just before the congressional certification.

-"Your valor that day is the stuff of legend," Pelosi told those officers gathered Tuesday.

-More than 100 officers who fought off the rioters sustained serious injuries.
+Dozens of the officers who fought off the rioters sustained serious injuries.
 As the mob of Trump’s supporters pushed past them and into the Capitol, police were beaten with American flags and their own guns, dragged down stairs, sprayed with chemicals and trampled and crushed by the crowd.
-Officers suffered physical wounds, including brain injuries with lifelong effects, and many struggled to work afterward because they were so traumatized.
+Officers suffered physical wounds, including brain injuries and others with lifelong effects, and many struggled to work afterward because they were so traumatized.

 Four officers who testified at a House hearing last year spoke openly about the lasting mental and physical scars, and some detailed near-death experiences.